-2020 UPDATE: The latest decisions from Iowa confirm that supervision is the key.
-Two recent cases have reaffirmed that where attorneys hire non-lawyers, they do not violate Rule 5.3 or Rule 5.5.
-Rather, these rules are violated when attorneys fail to adequately supervise their nonlegal staff.153 To be clear, the courts do not encourage lawyers to forego nonlawyer assistance; rather, the attorneys were disciplined for failure to adequately supervise.
+Two cases reaffirm that where attorneys hire non-lawyers, they do not violate rule 5.3 or rule 5.5, but the rules are violated when attorneys fail to adequately supervise their nonlegal staff.169 However, the courts do not encourage lawyers to forego all nonlawyer assistance; rather, the attorneys were disciplined for failure to adequately supervise.

 LAWCLERK complies with these decisions.
-LAWCLERK's terms of service require Attorneys to adequately supervise the Lawclerk's work and take sole responsibility for the created work product.
-LAWCLERK's supervision requirements ensure that both Attorneys and Lawclerks comply with legal and ethical obligations.
+LAWCLERK's Terms of Service require Hiring Attorneys to adequately supervise the Remote Associate's work and take sole responsibility for the created work product.
+LAWCLERK's supervision requirements ensure that both Hiring Attorneys and Remote Associates comply with legal and ethical obligations.